 The reason we are so comfortable compartmentalizing God in this way, is because we are merely deists who fancy ourselves as theists.

-What this misapplication of the symbolism of the rainbow is demonstrating, is that it is much easier for us to believe in the existence of God (deist) than to believe God (theist).
+What the misapplication of the symbolism of the rainbow is demonstrating, is that it is much easier for us to believe in the existence of a God (deist) than to believe in God (theist).

 There is a difference.